Campus Housing Services

 Maintenance

 The College provides maintenance and repair services throughout the residence halls and Apartments.
-Residents who have a maintenance request or other concern regarding the physical upkeep of a room/apartment, must complete an "Student Work Request for Maintenance/Repairs" through WebAdvisor.
-Emergency maintenance problems should be referred immediately to the Residential Life Office (during business hours) or the Department of Safety and Security (after business hours or on weekends.)
+Residents who have a maintenance request or other concern regarding the physical upkeep of a room/apartment, must complete a student work request for maintenance/repairs.
+Emergency maintenance problems should be referred immediately to the Residential Life Office (during business hours) or the Department of Public Safety (after business hours or on weekends.)

 Residential Computing